Key Takeaways

 To prevent this, always offer one or more alternative payment options and update the “payment” button’s microcopy to match the chosen method.

-During busy sales events, when e-commerce deals and promotions compete, the final step of payment should be as seamless as possible.
+During busy sales events, when ecommerce deals and promotions compete, the final step of payment should be as seamless as possible.

-Win Shoppers Over with Great Sales UX
+Win Shoppers Over on Cyber Monday with Great Sales UX

-The holidays bring big sales and promotions that shoppers love, but also a sense of urgency with limited-time offers and items selling quickly.
+Cyber Monday brings big sales and promotions that shoppers love, but also a sense of urgency with limited-time offers and items selling quickly.

 Focusing on a seamless sales UX throughout the shopping journey ensures that users enjoy a hassle-free experience and feel confident completing their purchases.